Alexander Colden

-Alexander Colden (August 13, 1716 – December 12, 1784) was an American merchant and public official in Colonial New York who was the son of Cadwallader Colden.
+Alexander Colden (August 13, 1716 – December 12, 1774) was an American merchant and public official in Colonial New York who was the son of Cadwallader Colden.

 Early life

-Colden was born on August 13, 1716 in Philadelphia, Pennsylvania in what was then a part of British America.
+Colden was born on August 13, 1716, in Philadelphia, Pennsylvania, in what was then a part of British America.
 He was the eldest son of Dr. Cadwallader Colden (1688–1776) and Alice (née Chrystie) Colden.
 Among his siblings were Elizabeth Alice Colden (wife of Peter DeLancey, a son of merchant Stephen DeLancey and brother of Gov. James DeLancey); Cadwallader Colden Jr.; Jane Colden, the first female botanist working in America; Alice Colden (wife of Col. Isaac Willet); and David Colden (who married Ann Alice Willett).
 His father was the 31st, 33rd, and 35th Colonial Governor of New York.

 His paternal grandparents were the Rev. Alexander Colden and Janet (née Hughes) Colden.

 Career

-In 1737, he was appointed Ranger of Ulster County, which included Coldenham, where he ran a country store that sold general merchandise.
+In 1737, he was appointed Ranger of Ulster County, which included Coldenham.
+There, he ran a country store that selling general merchandise.

-In 1751, he was appointed Joint Surveyor General of the Province of New York with his father, and succeeded him in that office in 1761 to 1762, at which point he moved from Newburgh, New York to New York City, where he served as Postmaster of New York City for a number of years.
+In 1751, he was appointed Joint Surveyor General of the Province of New York with his father, and succeeded him in that office from 1761 to 1762.
+At that point he moved from Newburgh, New York, to New York City, where he served as Postmaster of New York City for a number of years.

-Colden was one of the founders and an original member of the Saint Andrew's Society of the State of New York, serving as president from 1764–1766.
+Colden was one of the founders and an original member of the Saint Andrew's Society of the State of New York, serving as president from 1764 to 1766.